HFQR/xitca-web/postgres/README.md

     - feature absence. no transaction, no query canceling, etc.(being worked on)
     - require nightly rust. (the project's goal is to compile on stable eventually)
     - depend on other xitca-xxx crates.
-    - expose liftime in public to type params.(harder to return from function or contained in new types)
+    - expose liftime in public type params.(harder to return from function or contained in new types)